-And worse still, he deprived me of an opportunity to spend some time with my eldest daughter, something I get to do rarely since she married.
+And worse still, he deprived me of an opportunity to spend some quality time with my eldest daughter, something I get to do rarely since she married.
 Probably more disappointing to me than missing the concert itself.

 So Mr Brooks, if you are reading this – You are a no good, son of a bitch “has been”, who doesn’t deserve any fan base whatsoever.
 I will never buy another single or LP you produce, I would never travel anywhere to see you (even if you turn up at the Palace Mansfield) and if I ever hear you are thinking of coming to the UK I will actively work with my local MP to prevent your visa application being processed successfully.
 You are not the type of person we should be letting into our country – our people deserve better treatment.